-The MCAS-Alt consists of a portfolio containing a structured set of "evidence" that is collected during instructional activities in each subject required for assessment during the school year.
+The MCAS-Alt consists of a portfolio containing a structured set of "evidence" collected during instructional activities in each subject to be assessed during the school year.
 The portfolio is intended to document the student's achievement and progress in learning the skills, knowledge, and concepts outlined in the state's curriculum frameworks.
-The portfolio also includes the student's demographic information and weekly schedule, parent/guardian verification and signoff, and a school calendar, which are submitted together with the student's "evidence" to the state each spring.
+The portfolio also includes the student's demographic information and weekly schedule, parent/guardian verification and signoff, and a school calendar, all of which are submitted together with the student's "evidence" to the state each spring.
 Preliminary results are reported to parents/guardians, schools, and the public in June, with final results provided in August.

-DESE's Resource Guide to the Massachusetts Curriculum Frameworks for Students with Disabilities (Incorporating the Common Core State Standards) (the Resource Guide) contains the 2017 English language arts (ELA) and mathematics standards, and the 2016 science and technology/engineering (STE) standards, and describes the content to be assessed by the 2018 MCAS-Alt.
+DESE's Resource Guide to the Massachusetts Curriculum Frameworks for Students with Disabilities (the Resource Guide) describes the content to be assessed by the 2019 MCAS-Alt, and contains the 2017 English language arts (ELA) standards, the 2017 mathematics standards, and the 2016 science and technology/engineering (STE) standards.

 The Resource Guide also provides strategies for adapting and using the state's learning standards to instruct and assess students taking the MCAS-Alt.
-The fall 2017 Resource Guide is intended to ensure that all students receive instruction in the Massachusetts Curriculum Frameworks in ELA and mathematics, as well as in the state's STE curriculum framework standards, at levels that are challenging and attainable for each student.
+The fall 2018 Resource Guide is intended to ensure that all students receive instruction in the Massachusetts Curriculum Frameworks in ELA, mathematics, and STE at levels that are challenging and attainable for each student.
 For the MCAS-Alt, students are expected to achieve the same standards as their peers without disabilities.
 However, they may need to learn the necessary knowledge and skills differently, such as through presentation of the knowledge/skills at lower levels of complexity, in smaller segments, and at a slower pace.